The City of Boston and Boston University continue the tradition of paying tribute to the life, legacy, and influence of Dr. King

-BOSTON – Friday, January 15, 2021 – Mayor Martin J. Walsh today announced that, in partnership with Boston University, the City of Boston will present “A Day of Celebration in Honor of Rev. Dr. Martin Luther King, Jr” on Monday, January 18, 2021 at 12:00 p.m.
-The event will be live streamed on both boston.gov and bu.edu, as well as on the City of Boston’s cable network (Xfinity: channel 24, RCN: channel 13, and Fios: channel 962.)
+BOSTON – Thursday, January 11, 2024 – Mayor Michelle Wu today announced that in partnership with Boston University, the City of Boston will present “A Day of Celebration in Honor Rev. Dr. Martin Luther King, Jr” on Monday, January 15, 2024, at 12:00 p.m. at Metcalf Hall on the second floor of the George Sherman Union at Boston University, located at 775 Commonwealth Avenue in Boston.
+The event will be live-streamed on both boston.gov and www.bu.edu/thurman/programs/kingday2024/, as well as on the City of Boston’s cable network (Xfinity: channel 24, RCN: channel 13, and Fios: channel 962.)

 In previous years, leaders such as U.S. Representative Ayanna Pressley, Beverly Morgan-Welch, Sonia Sanchez, Dr. Alvin Poussaint, Ernest Green of the Little Rock Nine, Judy Richardson of Eyes on the Prize, and civil rights activist and filmmaker Topper Carew served as keynote speakers.
 Governor Deval Patrick, Chief Justice Roderick Ireland, Boston Poet Laureates Sam Cornish and Danielle Legros Georges, former Orthopaedic Surgeon-in-Chief at Beth Israel Hospital Dr. Augustus White, and WGBH Radio host Eric Jackson are among those who have served as readers in previous years.